 After Bandung, Peking gave increasing attention to Africa.
-This focus on the African continent was also in pursuance of Chairman Mao's general line of "East wind" prevailing over the "West 23 Wind."
-China's active involvement in support of the African liberation movement can be traced to her support of the Algerian National Liberation Front.
+This focus on the African continent was also in pursuance of Chairman Mao's general line of "East Wind" prevailing over the "West China's active involvement in support of the African libe-Wind". ration movement can be traced to her support of the Algerian National Liberation Front.
 This support was particularly vigorous from 1957 up to that country's independence in 1962.
-As Larkin points out: ".. the Algerian war was an important subject of Chinese policy.
+As Larkin points out: "... the Algerian war was an important subject of Chinese policy.
 The FLN (National Liberation Front) sought aid from China and aid was granted.
-Moreover, after the FLN success, China cited the successful FLN guerilla struggle as an inspiration 24 victory of the Algerian Liberation war had a tremendous impact on the African revolution.
-The inspiration from ^Algeria undoubtedly played an important part in the launching of guerilla warfare in Angola, Guinea-Bissau and Mozambique.
+Moreover, after the FLN success, China cited the successful FLN guerilla struggle as an inspiration to the other colonial peoples".

+But without China's citation, there is no doubt that the victory of the Algerian Liberation war had a tremendous impact on the African revolution.
+The inspiration from Algeria undoubtedly played an important part in the launching of guerilla warfare in Angola, Guinea-Bissau and Mozambique.
 China, having made some contribution to the Algerian war and political effort could clearly look back to her role there as a significant "plus" in her relations with Africa.
 Furthermore, unlike the Soviet Union, (which did not recognize the Provisional Algerian Government in exile), China accorded that Government early recognition.
 Moscow refrained from doing so until Algeria became formally independent.
-In the wake of the Sino-Soviet confrrontation, China tried to use this factor to demonstrate her "impeacable" revolutionry credentials as opposed to 25 the prevaricating nature of the Soviet "modern reviosinists."
+In the wake of the Sino-Soviet confrontation, China tried to use this factor to demonstrate her "impeccable" revolutionary credentials as opposed to the prevaricating nature of the Soviet "modern reviosinists".